 In a small bathroom, a piece that typically takes up the most space is the bathroom vanity.
 While you can opt for a smaller vanity that has a smaller footprint, like vanities with no storage, going for a minimalist vanity will also do the trick.
 This vanity is great for a small bathroom because its white palette, clean lines, and lack of hardware and cabinet pulls make for a sleek design while providing you with much-needed storage.
 This vanity pulls off a double vanity without looking cluttered or crowded!

 For this new family home, the interior design aesthetic for the bathroom and ensuite was modern neutrals.
 Lots of bold charcoals, black, pale grays, and whites.
 A sophisticated and timeless palette.
 Because we used similar vanities, mirrors, and hardware, the two bathrooms really feel like extensions of one another.

 An integrated sink with your vanity top is a smart design that looks great and is also very functional.
 With a seamless finish and clean understated lines, an integrated sink ensures that you’ll never have any dirt build-up again!
 Poly-marble vanity tops are moulded and then coated with a durable classy coating that’s durable and strong.
 The downside to a poly-marble surface is that it is susceptible to heat damage, so watch those hot curling wands!

 When designing a small bathroom, you have to rely on subtle features to deliver luxury and elegance.
-A tile is the perfect way to do that; you can utilize the tile to create impact in your bathroom, whether through the pattern, texture/material, or color.
+A tile is the perfect way to do that; you can utilize the tile to create an impact in your bathroom, whether through the pattern, texture/material, or color.
 In this tiny powder room, I’ve included a wall of Carrara marble hexagon tiles; these little beauties are luxurious, sophisticated, and timeless.
 The lovely pattern, veining, and natural movement, paired with the timber floating vanity, shows that even a small space can pack a punch with the right products.
 However, keep in mind that marble is naturally porous, and so it tends to absorb stains and water and it is important to seal it.